 A Beginner’s Guide to Clicker Training for Dogs

 You may have seen trainers or dog owners using a small device with a button on it with their dog.
-This simple little device is called a clicker and it can help make the training process more effective.
+This simple little device is called a clicker, and it can help make the training process more effective.

-What Is Clicker Training for Dogs?
+What is Clicker Training for Dogs?

 And by following that click sound with a treat, your dog learns to associate that sound with something positive.
 They know it means what they just did was right.

 One of the best things about this technique is that you can use it even outside of training sessions.
-Whenever you notice a good behavior, you can use the clicker to signal your appreciation.
+Whenever you notice good behavior, you can use the clicker to signal your appreciation.

 How to Use a Clicker for Dog Training

-This method is great because it is extremely simple and it lets you react instantly to the good behavior so that your dog will learn more quickly the exact behavior that is earning them the reward.
-Here are the key steps to effectively using a clicker for dog training:
+This method is excellent because it is elementary.
+It lets you react instantly to the superb behavior to learn the exact behavior that is earning your dog the reward more quickly.

-1. Create a positive association with the clicker.
+1. Create a Positive Association with the Clicker

 At first, you will need to have a treat ready every single time you click the clicker.
-It will still grab their attention even without the treat but they won’t immediately recognize that it’s a good sound until they learn that it is associated with rewards.
+It will still grab their attention even without the tidbit, but they won’t immediately recognize that it’s a good sound until they learn that it is associated with rewards.

-2. Use small treats.
+2. Use Small Treats

-There’s 2 reasons behind this.
-First of all, you will ideally be clicking a lot so if you’re feeding your dog a whole strip of jerky every single time, you’re going to run out of treats fast and spend a lot more money on treats.
+There are two reasons behind this.
+First of all, you will ideally be clicking a lot, so if you’re feeding your dog a whole strip of jerky every single time, you’re going to run out of treats fast and spend a lot more money on treats.

-Clicker training is more effective the more often you do it.
-As far as possible, you want to be able to click every single time your dog does something good.
+Clicker training is more effective; the more often you do it.
+Therefore, you want to be able to click every single time your dog does something good.

-4. Push the clicker while the behavior is in progress.
+4. Push the Clicker While the Behavior is In Progress

 One good behavior gets one click and one treat.
 If you want to give your dog extra praise, do it with words and belly rubs!

-6. Click for incomplete actions, too.
+6. Click for Incomplete Actions, Too

-Sometimes for more complicated actions, it’s going to take some time for your dog to learn exactly what they need to do.
-But if you notice them even beginning to do it or do something in that direction, click and reward your pup.
+Sometimes for more complicated actions, it’s going to take some time for your dog to learn what they need to do.
+But if you notice her even beginning to do it or do something in that direction, click and reward your pup.

 Even when your official training session is over, you should still be alert to your dog’s behavior and use the clicker to signal good behavior.

-All brands of clickers are very affordable and for the most part, any of them will get the job done.
+All brands of clickers are very affordable, and for the most part, any of them will get the job done.
 So choosing the best clicker for dog training is a matter of personal preference.

 Find one that fits comfortably in your hand.
 And, if possible, test it out and listen to the sound.
 Some people find the springy sound of most clickers kind of annoying.
 Any sound will work for your dog but keep in mind that you also have to hear it.